-&lt;sup>87 In Southland, 465 U.S. at 16, the Supreme Court held that the FAA applies to state court as well as federal court proceedings.
-In Preston, 552 U.S. at 361-63, it specifically clarified that state courts should follow its holding in Mastrobuono: when a contract contains both a state choice-of-law clause and a clause providing for arbitration in accordance with the rules of a given arbitral body, the state law governs only the "substantive principles that [the state's] courts would apply."
+^{84.} In Southland Corp. v.
+Keating, 465 U.S. 1, 16 (1984), the Supreme Court held that the FAA applies to state court as well as federal court proceedings.
+In Preston v.
+Ferrer, 552 U.S. 346, 361-63 (2008), it specifically clarified that state courts should follow its holding in Mastrobuono: "When a contract contains both a state choice-of-law clause and a clause providing for arbitration in accordance with the rules of a given arbitral body, the state law governs only the "substantive principles that [the state's] courts would apply."